regisfrias/dear-gen-book/source/ch04-infinitesimal/stockholm.rst

    :alt:

 *Infinitesimal* is the word to represent the minuscule, the so small is that almost not there.
-It is a concept particular important in mathematics, more specific in calculus.
+It is a concept frequent in mathematics, more specific in the early studies of calculus.
 I did not want to dig too deep in the mathematical exploration of the concept, but as a starting point, I chose to play with drawing points along the `tangent` function.
-The choice for the `tangent` was simply because it is the trigonometric function which has a limit to infinity for certain angles.
+The choice for the `tangent` was simply because it is the trigonometric function which has a limit to infinity for certain input values.
 Sine and cosine functions, on the other hand, always return values between -1 and 1.

 .. figure:: ../assets/04-tan-01.png